-There are two places where NAT-T can be configured; the first (set in IKE Parameters) is a system-wide setting, and the second (set on the Crypto Map) applies to a specific connection.
+There are two places where NAT-T can be configured; the first (located in IKE Parameters) is a system-wide setting to allow NAT-T, and the second (located in Crypto Maps) applies to a specific connection.

 Here is a table showing the results of the combined settings:

 Here is a screenshot showing the "system-wide" setting in IKE Parameters.
 If this checkbox is not ticked, no connections on the device will be able to use NAT-T.

 The following screenshot shows the NAT-T setting for a specific Crypto Map; this is where you should configure the NAT-T setting for a specific connection.
-You will not be able to use NAT-T if the checkbox on the IKE Parameters page is not ticked.
+If the Crypto Map NAT-T Enabled checkbox is ticked and the IKE Parameters NAT-T checkbox is not ticket, the connection will not use NAT-T. BOTH checkboxes must be ticked in order to createstable NAT-T connection.

-When you run: 'show running config' as show below you will NOT see the following 'nat-t disable' messages if NAT-T is configured.
+When you run: 'show running config' as shown below, you will NOT see the following 'nat-t disable' entries if NAT-T is configured.

-NOTE: This work was done in the Cohesive Networks test environment and should still be reviewed by your organization’s networking staff, and appropriate change control mechanisms used to deploy changes.
+NOTE: This work was done in the Cohesive Networks test environment and should be reviewed by your organization’s networking staff, with appropriate change control mechanisms used to deploy changes.